alanesq/CameraWifiMotion/README.md

              otherwise you need to check the serial output or your router to discover what IP address it has been assigned.

 The motion detection is based on - https://eloquentarduino.github.io/2020/01/motion-detection-with-esp32-cam-only-arduino-version/
-It works by repeatedly capturing a greyscale image (320x240 pixels).
+It works by repeatedly capturing a grayscale image (320x240 pixels).
 This image is split up in to 20x20 pixel blocks (i.e. 16 x 12 blocks for the complete image).
 All the pixel values in each block are averaged to give a single number for each block between 0 and 255 (i.e. average of the block).
 These resulting 16x12 blocks are then compared to the previously captured one and if the value of any block has varied by